varnish/Varnish-Book/varnish_sysadmin.rst

    caching policy, while you use information provided by the server to further decide on a caching policy in vcl_fetch.

-   If you chose to `pass` the request in an earlier VCL function (ie: vcl_recv), you will still execute the logic of vcl_fetch, but the object will not enter the cache even if you supply a cache time.
+   If you chose to `pass` the request in an earlier VCL function (e.g.: vcl_recv), you will still execute the logic of vcl_fetch, but the object will not enter the cache even if you supply a cache time.